Exactpro/cordapp-harness/README.md

 ```
         testCordapp1 = "com.r3.corda:corda-ptflows:4.2"
 ```
-against net.corda-4.1 on a single node local.
+against CE 4.2 on a single local node.

 ## Running

+* Ensure CE 4.2 in mavenLocal, see ENT-3952 for instruction.
-* Make one node: Notary1.
+* Make a node Notary1
 * Start it
-* Start a flow in an intreactive shell.
+* Start a flow in the node's interactive shell
 ```
 ./gradlew clean deployNodes